buanet/ioBroker.docker/README.md

 To configure the ioBroker container on startup it is possible to set some environment variables.
 You do not have to declare every single variable when stting up your container.
 Variables you do not set will come up with their default value.

+**Important: In v4.2.0 the ENVs "ADMINPORT" and "REDIS" were renamed/ reorganized.
+For Details see the following table!**

 |env|default|description|
 |---|---|---|
 |AVAHI|false|Installs and activates avahi-daemon for supporting yahka-adapter, can be "true" or "false"|